 Going Gerson on the Norfolk Coast

-Sadly, two months later, a new, highly suspicious, multi-coloured lesion developed on my back, which even the Surigao dermatologist looked very worried about.
+Sadly, two months later (April 2023), a new, highly suspicious, multi-coloured lesion developed on my back, which even the Surigao dermatologist looked very worried about.
 She said I knew the drill and it’d need to be biopsied.
 She recommended that I return to UK to consult with melanoma skin experts which she definitely wasn’t.
 I think that was the moment I realised this wasn’t just going away, so I started to research natural approaches to healing and stumbled upon impressive results for melanoma patients following Gerson Therapy.
 What really blew me away was the 100% 5-year survival statistics for a fairly small group of patients in Mexico with stage 2 melanoma compared with 70-80% survival statistics reported elsewhere for regular patients.

 Going Gerson requires a lot of preparation and money, and I had a lot to do ahead of October 1st, the day I had planned to begin the regime.
 First of all, I contacted the only Gerson practitioner in England and had an online appointment with him in early September, where he explained the therapy in detail, discussed my recent blood tests and recommended supplement and equipment suppliers.
 Second, I bought a super expensive medical grade steel Angel Juicer.
 Third, I read Charlotte Gerson’s “Healing the Gerson Way”, Beata Bishop’s “A Time to Heal” and heaps of online material.
 Finally, I ordered everything I needed to begin the therapy from a variety of sources - things like medical coffee, a coffee enema kit, myriad supplements and vitamins and a weekly subscription to a range of organic vegetables and fruits, especially carrots and apples.